celery/celery/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Name prefix for the queue used when listening for broadcast messages.
-The workers hostname will be appended to the prefix to create the final
+The workers host name will be appended to the prefix to create the final
 queue name.

 Default is `"celeryctl"`.